Sanderkk/CustomerDrivenProject/README.md

 - documentation: Improvements or additions to documentation
 - duplicate: This issue or pull request already exists

-The branchname should be an named
+The branchname should be an indication of which issue you are working on.

 ### Commit message structure
 The commit message should follow this message structure: